raana96/React-sample-loginform-and-redux/README.md

 To test and run it on the local system, first install reactjs and then download this project.
 And in the main path of the folder, run the following command in the terminal.

-you can lofin with :   userName: Admin, password: Admin11
+you can login with :   userName: Admin, password: Admin11

 react: 18.2.0